 About This Station

-The station is powered by a Davis Vantage Vue weather station.
+The station is powered by Weather-Display Software connected to a Davis Vantage Vue weather station.
 The data is collected every 2.5 seconds and the site is updated every 10 seconds.
-The data is collected using Weather-Display Software.
-Why settle for commercial weather sites that only update the conditions once per hour?
+Why settle for commercial weather sites that only update the conditions once per hour and clutter the screen with advertisements and sponsors?
 Our data is collected and updated in near-real-time, so the conditions you see are the conditions outside, right now.

 About This City